 Contractor Competency Board

 Term of office shall be three years.
 Terms of members shall be staggered so that terms of some members shall expire each year.
-Members whose terms have expired may be reappointed to additional terms at the discretion of the Board of County Commissioners.
-Vacancies shall be filled by appointment by the Board of County Commissioners for any unexpired term.
+Members whose terms have expired may be reappointed to additional terms at the discretion of the BCC.
+Vacancies shall be filled by appointment by the board of county commissioners for any unexpired term.
 Members whose terms have expired shall serve until a reappointment is made.
 Any member may be removed from office for any reason by majority vote of the BCC.
 Members shall receive $50 per meeting as compensation for their services.
 Meetings are held the first Wednesday of every month unless a special meeting is requested by the board.